-Joseph Falcone, MD, chairman of Orthopedics at Sisters of Charity Hospital is the first and only physician in the Buffalo area currently performing the FDA-approved hip resurfacing procedure using the Mobile Bearing Hip system™.
+Joseph Falcone, MD, chairman of Orthopedics at Sisters of Charity Hospital, was the first physician in the Buffalo area to perform the FDA-approved hip resurfacing procedure using the Mobile Bearing Hip system™.
 Click here for more information.

 Kenmore Mercy Hospital is Catholic Health’s first hospital to offer hip arthroscopy – one of the newest procedures for treating hip pain.

 Previously, there were few treatment options to relieve degenerative joint pain in the hip, with patients often requiring a hip replacement.
 Today, hip arthroscopy relieves pain, restores function, and often eliminates the need for hip replacement surgery.
 Click here for more information.

 Ask Us Anything

 A referral for orthopedic services may be needed, depending on your insurance company.
 Please contact an orthopedic physician affiliated with Catholic Health.
 His or her staff will evaluate your situation and determine if a referral is needed before your visit.

 If you are searching for an orthopedic doctor in the Buffalo, NY area, click here to search our physician directory or contact our HealthConnection representatives at (716) 706-2112 from 7:30 a.m. to 6 p.m., Monday - Friday.